 I published a peer reviewed article Is there an evidentiary basis for shaken baby syndrome?
 The case of Joby Rowe in the Australian Journal of Forensic Science. the same issues riddle the case against Jesse Vinaccia.

-My paper points to the total lack of any scientific or evidentiary basis for linking the brain injuries suffered by Kaleb to shaking, or to any form of abuse.
+My paper points to the total lack of any scientific or evidentiary basis for linking the brain injuries suffered by babies such as Kaleb to shaking, or to any form of abuse.

 Again I ask, should we be convicting people on the basis of unsubstantiated beliefs?